citp/privacy-policy-historical/h/ho/hol/holidayemailmarketing.com.md

-> *The following text is extracted and transformed from the holidayemailmarketing.com privacy policy that was archived on 2017-12-28.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20171228002205id_/https%3A//www.aweber.com/privacy.htm) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the holidayemailmarketing.com privacy policy that was archived on 2018-12-20.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20181220131129id_/https%3A//www.aweber.com/privacy.htm) for the most accurate reproduction.*

 # Privacy Policy - Your Information Is Kept Safe

-Effective Date: 05/17/2017
+Effective Date: 05/21/2018

 ### What Do You Do With My Information?

-At AWeber Systems, Inc. ("AWeber", "We", "Us" or "Our"), we respect your privacy and take protecting it seriously.
-This Privacy Policy covers our collection, use and disclosure of information we collect through our website and service, [www.aweber.com](https://web.archive.org/web/20171228002205id_/https%3A//) owned and operated by AWeber Systems, Inc. It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.
+At AWeber Systems, Inc. (“AWeber”, “We”, “Us” or “Our”), we respect your privacy and take protecting it seriously.
+This Privacy Policy covers our collection, use and disclosure of information we collect through our website and service, [www.aweber.com](https://web.archive.org/web/20181220131129id_/https%3A//) owned and operated by AWeber Systems, Inc. It also describes the choices available to you regarding our use of your personal information and how you can access and update this information.
 The use of information collected through our service shall be limited to the purpose of providing the service for which our Clients have engaged us.

 [](https://privacy.truste.com/privacy-seal/validation?rid=92c715c6-ea16-4d4d-ab9c-00891673615b "TRUSTe Privacy Certification")

+Our [Data Processing and Security Terms](https://web.archive.org/web/20181220131129id_/https%3A//www.aweber.com/dpst.htm) contains more information about how we process data.

 ### EU - U.S. Privacy Shield and Swiss - U.S. Privacy Shield